arxanas/cashe/README.md

 that is, something like `my-output.output` will write to `~/.cashe/my-output.output`.
 Defaults to the name of the target with the the extension `.output`.

+If a setting is specified more than once, the last definition is used.

 License
 -------